raulsteiu/raulsteiu.github.io/INSTRUCTIONS.md

 1. Upload new `story.js` to `clients/story.js` in GitHub
 2. Wait ~30 seconds for Pages to deploy
 3. Every story page uses the new version — no re-publishing needed

+**If a fix doesn't seem to show up** even after confirming the commit went through and you've hard-refreshed: wait a minute and try again before assuming something's broken.
+GitHub Pages serves through a CDN that can take a short window to fully roll a new file out everywhere — two page loads close together can genuinely hit different versions during that window.

 ---